camunda/camunda-docs-manual/content/installation/full/jboss/_index.md

 ---

-title: "Install the Full Distribution for JBoss EAP/Wildfly"
+title: "Install the Full Distribution for JBoss EAP/WildFly"
 weight: 20

 menu:
   main:
-    name: "JBoss EAP/Wildfly"
+    name: "JBoss EAP/WildFly"
     identifier: "installation-guide-full-jboss"
     parent: "installation-guide-full"
-    pre: "Install the Full Distribution for JBoss EAP or Wildfly Application Servers."
+    pre: "Install the Full Distribution for JBoss EAP or WildFly Application Servers."

 ---

-This document describes the installation of the [Full Distribution]({{< ref "/introduction/downloading-camunda.md#full-distribution" >}}) for [Wildfly Application Server / JBoss EAP 7](http://www.wildfly.org).
+This document describes the installation of the [Full Distribution]({{< ref "/introduction/downloading-camunda.md#full-distribution" >}}) for [WildFly Application Server / JBoss EAP](http://www.wildfly.org).

 There are different options for installing the Full Distribution: